Tomás Boy: Beginnings and playoffs

 In 1988, the San Jose Earthquakes of the Western Soccer Alliance replaced head coach Barney Boyce with Boy.
 Boy lasted only a handful of games before being fired himself.
 Two years after retiring Tampico Madero signed Boy as their head coach in the thirteenth game of the season replacing Hugo Fernández.
 Boy debuted with a loss to Correcaminos 1–0 and after 26 matches Boy won seven drew eight and lost 11 matches.
 In the 1991–92 season Boy was signed as Querétaro head coach in the 21st match.
 After winning 6, drawing five and losing seven, Boy came back for the following season.
 In the first 29 matches of the 1992–93 season, Boy had eight wins, six draws, and fifteen losses.
 Boy was sacked and was replaced by Manuel Cerda.
 After three years without coaching, Boy was assigned as the new manager of Veracruz in the fifth game of the season.
 After winning 48 percent of the matches, Veracruz qualified to the playoffs.
 In the first round Veracruz faced Atlas, Veracruz won by away goals, with the aggregate score being 3–3.
 Veracruz faced Celaya in the second round, Veracruz were defeated by Celaya with a 6–0 aggregate score.

 After not coming back as Veracruz coach for the Invierno 1996 season, Boy did not stay out of a job for long, he was hired as Morelia coach by the fifth match of the season.
-In thirteen matches, Boy's team won three matches, drew two, and lost eight.
+In thirteen matches, Boys' team won three matches, drew two, and lost eight.
 Morelia won five, drew seven and lost five in the Verano 1997 season and made a two-game playoff to qualify to the final phase.
 In the two game playoff, Morelia faced Tecos, Morelia won 4–2 in aggregate.